Kinetic evolution and correlation of fluctuations in an expanding quark gluon plasma: Evolution of fluctuations in a non-expanding background

 To understand the angular scale determined by the multipole number $l$ (as used in the appendix to find the angular correlations) we expand $\tilde{\Psi}$ in terms of Legendre polynomials for an axially symmetric distribution as:

 where the factor$ (-i)^l(2l+1)$ is used to simplify the expansion of a plane wave form of $\tilde{\Psi}$.
 The $l$ is related to angular resolution of the anisotropies, {\it i.e.} smaller angular scale will require larger $l$ and vice versa.
-The temperature fluctuations may be written in terms of $\Psi$ as $\Delta T/\bar{T}=-(\partial lnf/\partial lnp)\Psi$~\cite{cpma}.
-For simplicity we will consider the massless limit, $m=0$ which gives $\epsilon=p$.
+The temperature fluctuations ($\Delta T$) may be obtained from Eq.~\ref{eq11} by using the relation~\cite{cpma}:

+For simplicity we will consider the massless limit, $m=0$ which gives the relation $\epsilon=p$.
 The energy density is a scalar quantity whereas the velocity and the shear tensor are vector and tensor respectively and these aspects are also bound to reflect in the corresponding fluctuations.
 Therefore, the orthogonality of $P_l$'s ensure that the fluctuations in scalar, vector and tensor quantities are dictated by the coefficients $\Psi_0$, $\Psi_1$ and $\Psi_2$ which are obtained by substituting $\Psi$ from Eq.~\ref{eq11} in Eq.~\ref{eq10} and performing the angular integration as,